faq

 interest in joining our group

-I primarily admit PhD students through the iSchool though also have the ability to recruit through CSE.
+I primarily admit PhD students through the iSchool though also have the ability to admit students through CSE.
 I can co-advise candidates in the HCDE and BIME programs.

 Masters/Undergraduate students: I occasionally accept advanced undergraduate and Masters students enrolled at UW or elsewhere to conduct research.
 If you are at UW, you can receive credit for research.
-If you reach out, please include your CV and the following information in your email:
+Please fill out this form to express your interest.

 requesting letters of recommendation